 "The places that get in first, like Canada make all the money.
 The cannabis companies set up there because it’s legal on the federal level there so they can bank it.

 “I’m getting in it for several reasons.
 First, because people have been asking me to do this forever - Also, because it’s fun.
-Getting high is fun, people who get high are fun and marijuana is fun - and I like to have fun in my life."
+Weed is fun, people who like weed are fun - and I like to have fun in my life."

 "I approve, so I have no problem with my name aiding a company in selling quality cannabis products."